Cap-go/website/src/content/blog/building-a-native-mobile-app-with-nextjs-and-capacitor.md

 By following the best practices and techniques outlined in this guide, you'll be well-equipped to build stunning native mobile apps using Next.js and Capacitor.

+If you need expert assistance, you can [hire a Next.js developer](https://www.toptal.com/next-js) from Toptal to ensure your project is built correctly.

 ## Resources

 - [Next.js Documentation](https://nextjs.org/docs)